This post may contain affiliate links. For more information, please read the full disclosure policy here.

 Is it better to stay in Kuta or Sanur?

 I wholeheartedly believe it’s better to stay in Sanur over Kuta.
-I visited Kuta this year and I didn’t like the vibe.
+I visited Kuta this year and wouldn’t say I liked the vibe.
 The shopowners were very pushy, it was as full of Aussies as it always has been and there were also a lot of closed businesses.
 The only reason I’d go to Kuta is to do some shopping or go to the movies at Beachwalk Mall.

 Is Sanur better than Nusa Dua?

-I haven’t been to Nusa Dua in years, but when I previously visited it I found it to be very resort-heavy.
+I haven’t been to Nusa Dua in years, but I found it very resort-heavy when I first visited it.
 So personally, I think Sanur is better than Nusa Dua.

 How many days do you need in Sanur?